Austin Healey: Retirement

-Post playing career
+Post-playing career

-Since his retirement, Healy has worked as a rugby journalist and TV pundit for both the BBC and TNT Sports, becoming known for his outspoken opinions.
+Since his retirement, Healey has worked as a rugby journalist and TV pundit for both the BBC and TNT Sports, becoming known for his outspoken opinions.
 While working for the BBC in the final round of the 2013 Six Nations Championship Healey tweeted "Wow, not much abuse from the Welsh tonight.
 Aldi must of (sic) had a Special Brew shortage over the weekend.
 Bring it on next week!"
 Healey then tweeted "Happy to bet a pound with every person in Wales ENGLAND take the 6 nations".
 The offer was reported by Wales Online with many people contacting Healey to accept the wager, including his former Strictly Come Dancing judge Arlene Phillips and his Wales adversary Rupert Moon.
 However, Wales defeated England by 30-3 winning the championship in the process.
 With Healey tweeting that he would not be honouring the bet.

 Healey's commentary for TNT Sports attracted controversy during the 2022–23 European Rugby Champions Cup semi-final between Saracens and La Rochelle.
 Healey accused the referee Andrew Brace of favouring La Rochelle as well as suggesting that the French television directors were denying the Television Match Official (TMO) access to certain viewpoints if it favoured the French side to do so.
-Healey was subsequently accused of bias and critised on social media.
-Healey again responded to the critisism via social media stating "I’m right and you are wrong I’m afraid."
+Healey was subsequently accused of bias and criticised on social media.
+Healey again responded to the criticism via social media stating "I'm right and you are wrong I'm afraid."

 In 2024, during Healey's commentary of a Premiership Rugby match between Saracens and Harlequins, Healey called for the Television Match Official (TMO) to look at an incident.
-Moments later, the TMO could be clearly heard stating "the problem I have got now of course is it looks like Healey has instigated it, yeah?" followed by "Yeah, mate, the problem I have got now is that it looks like Austin has instigated it, because we’re late, so I don’t want to talk about it, OK?"
+Moments later, the TMO could be clearly heard stating "the problem I have got now of course is it looks like Healey has instigated it, yeah?" followed by "Yeah, mate, the problem I have got now is that it looks like Austin has instigated it, because we're late, so I don't want to talk about it, OK?"
 These comments were clearly audible to the TV audience with some feeling that this was evidence that Healey's commentary had an inadvertent impacted the officiating of the game.
 Healey later tweeted "Think the TMO has had better days, looks like ego got in the way of ruling on foul play."
 Premiership Rugby, TNT Sports and the Professional Game Match Officials defended the official, stating that the incident was "an unusual and unfortunate occurrence".

 Following his commentary for the 2025 England versus Australia test match, Healey made a number of comments relating to the officiating of referee Nika Amashukeli.
 Healey also called for more aggressive play and suggested players should be allowed to fight on the field.
 Healey's commentary was again the subject of online criticism.
 With one commenter stating he would pay good money to get the chance to "fill you in" Healey asked how much was "good money for you?"
 Before stating that he had bought a "bloody big house" via his commentary work.